CloudLabs-MOC/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_06_Lab1_Ex01_KQL.md

 - Build multi-table statements in KQL
 - Work with string data in KQL

-## You have successfully completed the lab
+### You've successfully completed the hand's-on lab!